 Aeonium cuneatum Webb & Berthel.

-Aeonium cuneatum is a succulent plant with large, leaf rosette and no stem.
-The leaves are smooth but have a grey shine to the upper surface which can be rubbed.
-It offshoots easily which makes a large group of plants across the ground.
-The flower is yellow and more open than the flowers of some other Aeonium species.
+Aeonium cuneatum is a succulent plant that forms large stemless rosettes of smooth leaves with a grey shine to the upper surface.
+It offshoots easily, making a large group of plants across the ground.
+Flowers are yellow and more open than the flowers of some other Aeonium species.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and do not require any water, except in very dry conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool (65 to 75 °F / 18 to 24 °C) and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 See more at How to Grow and Care for Aeonium.